Fort Ala Nova: Ala Nova Fort

 The discovery of the west gate, the porta principalis sinistra, was particularly remarkable.
 As with the fort wall, its dimensions could only be reconstructed from the foundation pits.
-It was a vaulted double gate with a width of 19 metres, flanked by two rectangular towers.
+It was a vaulted double gate with a width of 19 m, flanked by two rectangular towers.
 There was a walkway between the towers.
 During the excavation of the gate, a hollow brick was found in a niche in the wall, which was probably part of the heating system for the upper guardrooms.
 By locating the west gate, the relatively coarse paving of the via principalis and two wall remains around 60 cm high were uncovered.
-The width of the via principalis was 17.23 metres (60 Roman feet).
+The width of the via principalis was 17.23 m (60 Roman feet).

-On the western perimeter wall, the intervallum (gap) could be traced to 9.95 metres through a 60-centimetre-wide wall pit and an inwardly adjoining screed.
-On the decuman front (the rear part, the half of the camp not facing the enemy), the paving of the camp road could be traced to a length of 16.65 metres.
+On the western perimeter wall, the intervallum (gap) could be traced to 9.95 m through a 60 cm wall pit and an inwardly adjoining screed.
+On the decuman front (the rear part, the half of the camp not facing the enemy), the paving of the camp road could be traced to a length of 16.65 m.
 A small section of the concreted embankment could be seen at the western intermediate tower.